apple/ml-equivariant-neural-rendering/README.md

 ### Pre-trained models

+The weights for the trained chairs model are provided in `trained-models/chairs.pt`.

-The pre-trained models are located https://icml20-prod.cdn-apple.com/eqn-data/models/pre-trained_models.zip.
+The other pre-trained models are located https://icml20-prod.cdn-apple.com/eqn-data/models/pre-trained_models.zip.
 They should be downloaded and placed into the trained-models directory.
 A small model chairs.pt is included in the git repo.

 ## Examples